Summer Program

 LINES Ballet offers a variety of alternatives if you are not able to attend the Summer Program.

-I’m also interested in LINES Ballet Training Program and/or BFA Program.
-Can you tell me more about them?
+I’m also interested in LINES Ballet BFA Program.
+Can you tell me more about it?

 The Summer Program is an excellent opportunity to get to know LINES Ballet’s core faculty and to garner an understanding of the overall philosophy our Education Programs offer.
-Students will have the opportunity to meet with Program Directors during the Summer Program sessions.
-Please visit our Training Program and BFA Program sections for more information.
+Students will have the opportunity to meet with Program Director during the Summer Program sessions.
+Please visit BFA Program for more information.